JamesMcGuigan/kaggle-digit-recognizer/README_CUDA.md

     libnvinfer-plugin6=6.0.1-1+cuda10.0;
 ```

-Upgrading to CUDA 10.2 seems to suffer from the same problem
+Upgrading to CUDA 10.2 suffers from the same problem
 ```
 # BROKEN: Upgrade to CUDA-10.2 - has the same problem
 # use `apt show -a libcudnn7 libnvinfer7` to find 10.2 compatable version numbers